mparkcode/portfolio/README.md

 * The cv downloads correctly.
 * The email form gives an error if a required field is not filled in.
 * The email input gives an error if an email is entered in an incorrect format.
-* The navbar links to the correct section of the site for the link clicked on.
+* The navbar links link to the correct section of the site for the link clicked on.
 * All hover and visited effects work correctly and as intended

 ## Deployment